AndrewRussellNet/FNA-Template/README.md

 To install the generated template in Visual Studio:

 - Go to the output folder (containing the resulting .vstemplate file)
-- Select all files in that folder (Ctrl + A)
+- Select all files in that folder (Ctrl+A)
 - Add them to a zip (Right click -> Send To -> Compressed (zipped) folder)
-- Move that zip file to the project templates directory for your platform (eg: "C:\Users\<USERNAME>\Documents\Visual Studio 2010\Templates\ProjectTemplates\Visual C#")
+- Move that zip file to the project templates directory for your platform (eg: "C:\Users\ USERNAME\Documents\Visual Studio 2010\Templates\ProjectTemplates\Visual C#")

 (NOTE: Ensure that the .vstemplate file is at the root of the resulting .zip file.
 Otherwise the template will not work.)

-Note that the template requires the "FNA" and "FNALibs" directories as specified above, as well as the "build" directory.
+Note that the template requires the same "FNA" and "FNALibs" directories as specified above, as well as the "build" directory, exist in the directory above your project file.
 You will also need to add the FNA project to your solution.

 Building and loading shaders